 This brings up several problems right off the bat.
 First, this White House would never invite a pastor who had ever publicly expressed any sentiments about the sinfulness of homosexuality.
 After being vetted by the White House, it’s pretty safe to say that Stanley has never said anything publicly that would offend those who endorse and celebrate homosexuality.
 And that in itself is disturbing.

 The second problem is that Stanley accepted this invitation to honor a president who has more flagrantly shaken his hand in the face of God than any American president in history.
-The only reason a Christian pastor should ever accept such an invitation is if he intends to preach a clear Gospel message about sin, repentance, grace and salvation.
-But according to the reports, Stanley did no such thing.
+For a Christian pastor to accept such an invitation without intending to preach a clear Gospel message of sin, repentance, grace and salvation doesn’t make any sense.
+And according to the reports, Stanley did no such thing.

 One of the clearest signs that a person is in direct and open rebellion against God is when they embrace and celebrate homosexuality.
 Obama’s inauguration was a flagrant embrace of that sin and Stanley knowingly threw himself into the middle of it and never said a word about it.

-The Reverend of this Episcopal church, Luis Leon, is as much an enemy of God as Obama himself.
+The Reverend of this Episcopal church, Luis Leon, is as much opposed to God on this score as Obama is.
 Leon delivered the inaugural “benediction”.
 He leads a church that welcomes gay members and affirms their lifestyle.
-It’s also the church Obama attends in Washington when he occasionally decides to pretend he’s religious.
+It’s also the church Obama attends in Washington.

-That’s who Obama invited to give the prayer, to an unknown god, at his inauguration.
-And that’s just scratching the surface of Obama’s rebellion against God – and Andy Stanley accepted an invitation from this ungodly president to deliver the inaugural sermon and didn’t mention a word about sin and repentance and grace and salvation.
+That’s who Obama invited to give the prayer, to an unknown imaginary god, at his inauguration.
+And Andy Stanley accepted the invitation to deliver the inaugural sermon and didn’t mention a word about sin and repentance and grace and salvation.
 In other words, he didn’t preach the Gospel.

 But he did find time in the sermon to praise Obama and to suggest that due to his empathetic reaction to the tragic murders in Newtown, CT, that Obama should be the nation’s “Pastor-in-Chief”.
-So we have Andy Stanley suggesting that a president who is clearly an enemy of God, should be known as the nation’s top pastor!
+So we have Andy Stanley suggesting that a president who openly embraces and celebrates what the Bible clearly calls sin, should be known as the nation’s top pastor!